 Moratorium on hydraulic fracturing: In September 2016, the then newly elected government in the Northern Territory introduced a moratorium on hydraulic fracturing.
-They subsequently established an independent scientific inquiry appointing a panel to investigate the environmental, social and economic risks and impacts of hydraulic fracturing of onshore unconventional gas reservoirs and associated activities in the Northern Territory.
-The joint venture is fully committed to cooperating with the scientific inquiry.
+They subsequently established an independent scientific inquiry, appointing a panel to investigate the environmental, social and economic risks and impacts of hydraulic fracturing of onshore unconventional gas reservoirs and associated activities in the Northern Territory.
+The joint venture cooperated fully with the scientific inquiry.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and we now await the Northern Territory government's decision, which is expected shortly.